 Washington State, or the Pacific Northwest) has generated a tsunami.
 The first wave will hit the Bay Area at (insert time, e.g., which will be in under an hour after the quake) and will not be the largest.
 Other waves will strike over many hours.
 The waves will move onshore very fast, and may reach heights of (insert heights here, e.g., 20 to 50 feet) above sea level or higher.
 GET TO HIGH GROUND NOW of at least [insert height estimate here] if you are on a beach or anywhere near a coastline.
 EVACUATE OUT OF THE AREA if you can reach a safe area that a tsunami will not hit [insert description of safe area/distance here] by [insert time tsunami will hit].
 Otherwise, EVACUATE TO AN UPPER FLOOR of a high rise building.
-If you see the ocean water pull back and expose the sea floor, RUN to high ground as fast as you can since a tsunami will strike in few moments. instruction Once you are in a safe location or at a safe height, STAY THERE until advised it's safe to leave by officials since multiple waves are expected over many hours.
+If you see the ocean wa ground as fast as you c ater pull back and expose the sea floor, RUN to high an since a tsunami will strike in few moments. instruction Once you are in a safe location or at a safe height, STAY THERE until advised it's safe to leave by officials since multiple waves are expected over many hours.
 If you are not in a tsunami impact area, STAY OUT.
 Keep listening to this and other media for official news and information updates.
 This "RELOCATION ORDER" is from local emergency managers based on information from scientists at the Pacific Tsunami Warning Center. -see NOTE 2 Value Name EAS-ORG Parameter Value CIV AREA Area Description [Text description of area for which this message is valid] - see Note 3 polygon [Optional CAP-formatted lat/lon polygon describing area for which this message is valid.] circle [Optional CAP-formatted circle centered on explosion location, radius to include area for which this message is valid.]
-Value Name SAME geocode Valua If digit EIDS and for county in which this manager is vali
+Value Name SAME geocode